1.1.P.412 Principal carer

 If 2 or more people have legal responsibility for the day-to-day care, welfare and development of the child then the person with the greater degree of care and control of the child is generally the principal carer of that child.
 If the child is not in the care of the person/s who have legal responsibility for their day-to-day care, welfare and development, then the child is the dependent child of the person/s who are wholly or substantially caring for the child.
 If the child can be regarded as the dependent of more than 1 person in this latter circumstance the principal carer is generally the person who has the greater degree of responsibility for the child's day-to-day care, welfare and development.

 Members of a couple

-In cases where individuals are a member of a couple only one person can be eligible for principal carer status.
+In cases where individuals are a member of a couple only 1 person can be eligible for principal carer status.

 If both members of a couple could be assessed as being the principal carer and neither agrees to surrender claim for that status: